HTTP-RPC/Kilo/README.md

 * `java.util.Set`
 * array/varargs

 Additionally, `java.util.Map`, bean, record, and `org.w3c.dom.Document` types are supported for [body content](#body-content).

-Arguments of type `jakarta.servlet.http.Part` may be used with `POST` requests submitted as [multi-part form data](https://jakarta.ee/specifications/servlet/6.1/jakarta-servlet-spec-6.1#_MultipartConfig).
+The `FormData` annotation can be used to indicate that a handler method accepts [form data](https://www.w3.org/TR/html401/interact/forms.html#h-17.13.4).
+Arguments of type `jakarta.servlet.http.Part` may be used with requests submitted as [multi-part](https://jakarta.ee/specifications/servlet/6.1/jakarta-servlet-spec-6.1#_MultipartConfig) form data.

 Unspecified values are automatically converted to `0`, `false`, or the null character for primitive types. `Date` values are decoded from a long value representing epoch time in milliseconds.
 Other values are parsed from their string representations.